 |

-idea that I would be going to see the doctor this morning as my leg wasn’t
+I had an idea that I would be going to see the doctor this morning as

-getting any better yesterday.
-But when I got up this morning it was better.
+my leg wasn’t getting any better yesterday.
+But when I got up this morning it

-Not perfect; I still have all my aches and pains, but the sensation of pins
+was better.
+Not perfect; I still have all my aches and pains, but the

 the best I can hope for.

-educational developments, with a view to improving both myself and the
+and technical and educational developments, with a view to improving both

-service I offer my “service users” (for want of a better term).
+myself and the service I offer my “service users” (for want of a

+better term).
 And document that I have done so.
-This is a legal requirement.
-Unfortunately
+This is a legal

-one of the girls at work was trying to sell software to help with that
+Yesterday one of the girls at work was trying to sell software to help

-documentation.
-She wanted twenty quid (from each person at work) for
+with that documentation.
+She wanted twenty quid (from each person at work)

-some corporate-produced rubbish that was no better than Microsoft Word.
-In
+for some corporate-produced rubbish that was no better than Microsoft Word.

-better.
-Regular readers are welcome to peruse my ramblings on that site, but
+much better.
+Regular readers are welcome to peruse my ramblings on that site,

 going to be formally inspected at some point, knob jokes will be few and far